Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Warlord (MPMM).md

 aliases: ["Duergar Warlord"]
 ---
 # Duergar Warlord
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-111, Mordenkainen's Tome of Foes p.
-192*
+111*

 A warlord is cunning, inspiring, and merciless in equal parts.
 A skilled leader in battle, the warlord can use spikes of psionic energy to compel the warriors they command to fight harder.